polpeonrg/polpeonrg-resume/README.md

 ## License

-The code and styles are licensed under the MIT license.
+The code and styles are licensed under the  BSD-3-Clause license.
 [See project license.](LICENSE) Obviously you should not use the content of this demo repo in your own resume. :wink: